-How to Find the Best Sneakers for Flat Feet
+How to Find the Best Running Shoes for Flat Feet

 1. Look at the last.
 "Finding the right shoe fit is about the shape of the shoe and how it's made-it's not necessarily about the padding, arch, or toe in the shoe," explains Dave Zimmer, owner of Fleet Feet Sports in Chicago.
 There are two ends of the spectrum in shoe construction: a straight-last shoe and a curved-last shoe.
 (A "last", BTW, is the shape that a shoe is built around).
 Flat feet generally do better in a straighter-last shoe, he says.

-However, your best bet is to get your foot scanned to guarantee you're getting the right shaped shoe, he says.
+However, your best bet is to get your foot scanned to guarantee you're getting the right shaped shoe or sneaker, he says.
 You can do that at a shoe store that has a 3D scanner (which you can find at most running shoe stores).

 2. Look for low- or no-drop.
 In addition to wearing shoes with the right shape, you might want to wear shoes with a low drop alongside dynamic insoles, says Dr. Klein.
 "A low-drop shoe means that there is a low or non-existent heel-to-toe drop," he says.
 (For example, high heels are high-drop and flip-flops are low- or no-drop.)

 "Shoes with a high drop encourage severe heel striking, which can contribute to knee injuries," says Dr. Klein.
 "They can also be unstable, which contributes to imbalances.
 A low drop shoe offers a reduced risk of injury because it mimics the natural 'barefoot' feel," explains Dr. Klein.